You've got questions? We've got answers.

 Although we work to provide clean water to those living without it, DigDeep’s larger goal is to change the way people think about water – because so many of us take it for granted.

-DigDeep defends your human right to water.
-Our community-led projects bring clean, hot and cold running water into American homes.
-We also invest in research, advocacy, and workforce development to close the Water Gap once and for all.
+DigDeep's community-led projects bring clean, hot and cold running water into American homes.
+We also invest in research and advocacy to close the Water Gap once and for all.

 DIGDEEP.ORG